SFGLab/ConsensuSV-pipeline/README.md

 ## Citation

-If you use ConsensuSV in your research, we kidnly as you to cite the following publication:
+If you use ConsensuSV in your research, we kindly ask you to cite the following publication:

 The citation will be updated upon publication.